 In order to prepare the cold brew, you’ll need 225 grams of ground coffee beans and 8 cups of water.
 Also, prepare a container or jar with a narrow opening.

 Add the cold water and coffee beans to the container.
 After that, mix coffee and water together until the coffee is fully soaked in water.
 Leave it to steep anytime from 12 to 24 hours.

 Now it’s time to strain the coffee.
 The straining process is simple.
-Place the coffee filter on the top of another jar, and pour the concentrate through it.
+Place the coffee filter (difference between bleached and unbleached coffee filters) on the top of another jar, and pour the concentrate through it.
 That’s it!
 Choose a suitable coffee filter.

 You have 2 options that are easily accessible.
 The first one is thin paper coffee filters which are sold in stores and online.
 They are specifically used for filtering coffee grains.
 If you don’t have access to these, you can use a cloth handkerchief.